AlexThePolygonal/cpp-stateful-templates/README.md

     >, "the value of a is now int"
 )
 ```
-Keep in mind that unlike traditional programming, in the metaprogramming paradigm any type can play the role of a variable, and all operations and function calls are done by way of template instantiation.
+Keep in mind that in the metaprogramming paradigm any type can play the role of a variable, and all operations and function calls are done by template instantiation.

 | Feature     | Traditional C++ Variable | Metaprogramming "Variable"               |
 | ----------- | ------------------------ | ---------------------------------------- |